Judge: Pharmacies owe 2 Ohio counties $650M in opioids suit

 Associated Press

-CLEVELAND (AP) — A federal judge in Cleveland awarded $650 million in damages Wednesday to two Ohio counties that won a landmark lawsuit against national pharmacy chains CVS, Walgreens and Walmart, claiming the way they distributed opioids to customers caused severe harm to communities.

-U.S. District Judge Dan Polster said in the ruling that the money will be used to abate a continuing opioid crisis in Lake and Trumbull counties, outside Cleveland.
-Attorneys for the counties had put the price tag at $1 billion for the damage done to each of the counties.

 Lake County is to receive $306 million over 15 years.
-Trumbull County is to receive $444 million over the same period.
-Polster ordered the companies to pay nearly $87 million to cover the first two years.
+Trumbull County is to receive $344 million over the same period.
+Polster ordered the companies to immediately pay nearly $87 million to cover the first two years of the abatement plan.

-In his ruling, Polster admonished the three companies, saying they “squandered the opportunity to present a meaningful plan to abate the nuisance.”

-A jury returned a verdict in November in favor of the counties after a six-week trial.
-It was then left to Polster to decide how much the counties should receive from the three pharmacy companies.
-He heard testimony in May to determine how much in damages the counties should receive.

 The counties convinced the jury that the pharmacies played an outsized role in creating a public nuisance in the way they dispensed pain medication into their communities.

-Note: This story has been corrected to show that Trumbull County was awarded $344 million, not $444 million.